 Annex A discloses if a mortgage loan in the pool is secured by a mortgaged property that is actually a leasehold interest held by the borrower as the lessee under a ground lease on real property.
 We generally require a ground lease securing a balloon or interest-only mortgage loan to have a term that extends at least 30 years beyond the maturity date of the loan, and a ground lease securing a fully amortizing mortgage loan to have a term that extends at least until the maturity date of the loan.
 In addition, the mortgage loan documents require that the borrower pay all rent and other costs and expenses required under the ground lease and comply with the other provisions of the ground lease.
 The borrower's failure to do so would be an event of default under the mortgage loan, which may result in acceleration of the mortgage loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.
+Although payment of a prepayment premium may be required, no portion of any prepayment premium that is collected will be passed through to certificateholders.
 A borrower may later acquire the related mortgaged property, terminate the ground lease and convert our security interest to a security interest in the fee simple interest, subject to our approval.